You've been waiting for this update! Now you can import your Trello Boards to Kanbanchi! Watch this video tutorial to learn how.

 When a conversation happens, it usually takes place among a limited number of people; a conference would be an extreme and rare exception.
-Such a conversation would happen in real time, and the artifacts of it are rarely shared or used.
+Such a conversation would happen in real-time, and the artefacts of it are rarely shared or used.
 It might produce some results or decisions, but this is not the same as the conversation itself, and those results could be summarised and stored using another system, separate from the one used for the communication.

-At this point we require collaboration software that helps to communicate the important information to those who need to be aware of it.
+At this point, we require collaboration software that helps to communicate important information to those who need to be aware of it.
 Sharing knowledge for a particular task, or permanently (as in a wiki), requires software with different functions not available within our communication tools.

 Collaboration Software Functions

-- Shared access to information: we need to determine who has the right to view information and be able to change those rights easily; in many collaboration settings access is defined on a per-project basis, or for each work space;
+- Shared access to information.
+We need to determine who has the right to view information and be able to change those rights easily; in many collaboration settings you give access on a per-project basis, or for each workspace;

 - Information storage;